FractalBlocks/Fractal.js/readme.md

 What maybe great for this repo:

+- Evaluate converting project into a monorepo using Lernajs
-- Document integration of manifest.json
+- Document integration of manifest.json for webapps
 - Implement a way to load workers
 - Implement a way to load service workers
 - Make a dynamicMds function for dynamic input handling FEATURE (Document!!!)